masonNick/InternetSecurity/README.md

   - Self creating a SSL certificate creator is beneficial locally on your computer for encryption, as well as publically on the Internet through the use of various web browsers, including Google Chrome, Internet Explorer, and Apple's Safari.
   - These private use SSL certificates allows a given user protection to various attacks from hackers, including at least a "Man in the Middle Attack."
   #### There will be five steps that I will attempt to follow:
-      - Step 1: Create a RSA Keypair.
+      - Step 1: Create SSL Certificate
         - Step 1.5: Configure Apache Webserver
-      - Step 2: Extract the Private Key
+      - Step 2: Configure Apache to Use SSL Certificate
-      - Step 3: Creating a “Certificate Signing Request”, also known as a CSR file.
+      - Step 3: Adjust the firewall and Chnaging Features in Apache
-      - Step 4: Creating the “.crt” File.
-This is also called a certificate file.
+      - Step 4: Test the Newly Created Encryption
-      - Step 5: Configuring Apache to use the files created in this exercise.
+      - Step 5: Changing to Permanent Redirect
 - 4/9/2019
   - Working on my technical report.
 Updated technical report uploaded to GitHub.
   - Looking into how to take self-signed certificate and add it to the trusted CAS list.